 That you are getting anxious or panicking; and

 What the result of your anxiety or panic is

 This analysis will help you realize if your behavior is actually helping you survive – or leading you in the opposite direction (panic and anxiety are both destructive, and will have a negative effect on your health and wellbeing)

 Here’s an example of how to create this awareness: if you tend to touch your face, this is a time when you might be on the lookout to not be doing this.
 If you start to freak out, thinking, “I touched my face, maybe I’ll get sick!” take a moment to breathe in and out, deep, and ask yourself when was the last time I washed my hands?
 And then, you might say, “That’s right, I just washed my hands thoroughly, with soap and water, for 20 seconds!”

 By taking the time to pause and question yourself, the part of the brain called the prefrontal cortex pops back online, and does its job for us: to think.

 This then influences and brings about certainty: If I just washed my hands and have been social distancing – keeping away from others at least six feet—it is very likely I won’t get sick.

 Practice this mindfulness.
 As you get used to what it feels like when the prefrontal cortex—the thinking part of your brain—takes over, you will feel the difference between being calm & being anxious.
-Also: Review the LA County Department of Public Health’s tips on how to manage stress (PDF) during this time.

 Your One-Stop Shop for Mental/Emotional Wellness